nickcmiller/python_learning/airtable_chatgpt_test/README.md

 Get your OpenAI API key here: https://platform.openai.com/account/api-keys

 # How the Code Works

 ## Airtable Functions

 The `airtable_functions()` contains the `get_records()` and `write_record()` functions.

-The `get_records()` function will retrieve all records for the defined Airtable Table(`AIRTABLE_TABLE_NAME`) within Airtable base (`AIRTABLE_BASE_ID`).
-The get_records() function takes an optional parameters argument, which can be used to filter the records returned by the API.
+The `get_records()` function will retrieve all records for the defined Airtable Table(`AIRTABLE_TABLE_NAME`) within the Airtable base (`AIRTABLE_BASE_ID`).
+The `get_records()`` function takes an optional parameters argument, which can be used to filter the records returned by the API.
 The function first sets the API endpoint by combining the base ID and table name, then sets the headers and parameters for the API request.
 It sends a GET request to the API endpoint using the requests library, then extracts the records from the response JSON and returns them as a list.

 The `write_record()` function will be used to write ChatGPT's answers back to the table.
 It takes a record\_id argument and a dictionary of new\_fields that represent the updated field values for the record.
 The function sets the API endpoint, headers, and request body based on the given arguments, then sends a PATCH request to the API to update the record.
 It finished by returning the JSON response from the API as a formatted string.